Skip to main content

 LumoAuth API Reference

 The LumoAuth API is organized around REST.
-Our API has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+All API endpoints are organization-scoped, accept JSON-encoded request bodies, return JSON-encoded responses, and use standard HTTP response codes and verbs.

 Just getting started?